 The standards and expectations in the Professional Conduct and Obligations section of this Handbook are expected to be applied in all credential classes, field experiences, and teaching assignments.
 These standards must be met, or progress made toward fulfilling these standards, in order for a candidate to continue in the credential program.
 Candidates’ progress toward meeting standards related to professional conduct is determined by faculty based on their professional judgment.

-If faculty have concerns about a candidate’s professional conduct and determine that remediation is appropriate, they will tell the candidate about specific areas of concern, offer suggestions about how to meet the performance expectations, and set specific goals and a timeline in which the candidate needs to demonstrate improved performance.
-This written statement is known as an “Intervention Action Plan.”
+If faculty have concerns about a candidate’s professional conduct and determine that remediation is appropriate, they will a Professional Standards Committee (PSC) will create an academic contract that lists specific areas of concern, offers suggestions about how to meet the performance expectations, and sets specific goals and a timeline in which the candidate needs to demonstrate improved performance.

 If a candidate’s performance does not meet expectations at the end of the given timeline, they will be dismissed from the program.
 The dismissal notice will be delivered to the candidate by email notification.
 Candidates in danger of not meeting these expectations may be given the opportunity to formally withdraw from the University by completing the appropriate Withdrawal form from the Registrar’s Office in lieu of dismissal.

-Under certain circumstances, a PSC may determine that a candidate’s professional conduct is of such a serious nature that the intervention action plan is not an appropriate solution.
+Under certain circumstances, a PSC may determine that a candidate’s professional conduct is of such a serious nature that the academic contract is not an appropriate solution.
 In these rare cases, a candidate will be dismissed forthwith.

 If a candidate is dismissed from the program and wishes to appeal this decision, they are required to adhere to the following appeals process: